 But the troop were not there to admire the scenery.
 They made haste to ride down to the river bank.
 The bottom lands were crowded with large cotton-wood trees, but the men pushed through to the river edge.
 Making a raft of a wagon-box, some of them set out to cross with part of the dunnage.
 As the raft neared the south bank the current caught it and swept it down toward the mouth of the Elbow; Mr. King seized a piece of rope, jumped into the water, and quickly drew the wagon-box ashore.
 The troop pitched their tents in the angle between the two rivers and settled down.
-Before the end of the month the outfit of I. G. Baker Company, to whom the building contracts .
+Before the end of the month the outfit of I. G. Baker Company, to whom the building contracts had been let, arrived, and mess-rooms, store-houses and officers' quarters were quickly put up.
+The police themselves erected the palisade.
+The new fort was at first called Fort Briseboise, but a year later Colonel Macleod rechristened it, giving it the musical name of his own birthplace in Scotland, Calgary.